Interested in writing? Great!

 - That, the author agrees to transfer the copyright over the submission to LaMCRESA, if the write-up gets published on The Law Blog.

-- That, the author shall not submit the piece elsewhere for publication while it is still under review with The Law Blog (ten days from the date of submission).
+- That, the author shall not submit the piece elsewhere for publication while it is still under review with The Law Blog.

 Pitch your ideas